 Ms. Southern is an Honorary Chief of the Kainai (Blood Tribe of Alberta) and was given the name Aksistoowa’paakii, or Brave Woman, in 2012.
 The University of Calgary awarded Ms. Southern its highest academic honour in 2014, an honorary Doctor of Laws degree bestowed in recognition of notable achievements and community service.

-Ms. Southern is a member of The U.S. Business Council, the Canadian Council of Chief Executives, the American Society of Corporate Executives, the C.D.
+Ms. Southern is a member of The U.S. Business Council, the Business Council of Canada, the American Society of Corporate Executives, the C.D.
 Howe Institute and a Canadian Member of the Trilateral Commission.
 Additionally, she was appointed by the late Hon.
 Jim Flaherty, former Minister of Finance, as a member of his Economic Advisory Council and is a member of a committee led by Status of Women Minister, Kellie Leitch, to offer advice to the federal government on how to encourage more women on Canada’s corporate boards.
-She also serves as a member of the Global Markets Action Plan Advisory Council, led by Canada’s Federal Minister of International Trade, Ed Fast.
+She also serves as a member of the Global Markets Action Plan Advisory Council, led by Canada’s Federal Minister of International Trade, Ed Fast and was named to Alberta Premier Rachel Notley’s Advisory Committee on the Economy aimed at growing and diversifying business in the province.
+In 2015 Ms. Southern, at the request of German Chancellor Angela Merkel, also joined 100 other global leaders for the G7 Forum for Dialogue With Women in Berlin.